Ed Rendell

-Edward Gene Rendell (/rɛnˈdɛl/; born January 5, 1944) is an American lawyer, prosecutor, politician, and author.
-He served as the 45th governor of Pennsylvania from 2003 to 2011, as chair of the national Democratic Party, and as the 96th Mayor of Philadelphia from 1992 to 2000.
+Edward Gene Rendell (/rɛnˈdɛl/; born January 5, 1944) is an American politician, author, and former prosecutor who served as the 45th governor of Pennsylvania from 2003 to 2011.
+He previously served as chair of the national Democratic Party from 1999 to 2001, as mayor of Philadelphia from 1992 to 2000, and as District Attorney of Philadelphia from 1978 to 1986.

 Born in New York City to a Jewish family from Russia, Rendell moved to Philadelphia for college, completing his B.A. from the University of Pennsylvania and J.D. from Villanova University School of Law.
 He was elected District Attorney of Philadelphia for two terms from 1978 to 1986.
-He developed a reputation for being tough on crime, fueling a run for Governor of Pennsylvania in 1986, which Rendell lost in the primary.
+He developed a reputation for being tough on crime, fueling a run for governor of Pennsylvania in 1986, which Rendell lost in the primary.

-Elected Mayor of Philadelphia in 1991, he inherited a $250 million deficit and the lowest credit rating of any major city in the country.
+Elected mayor of Philadelphia in 1991, he inherited a $250 million deficit and the lowest credit rating of any major city in the country.
 As mayor, he balanced Philadelphia's budget and generated a budget surplus while cutting business and wage taxes and dramatically improving services to Philadelphia neighborhoods.
 The New York Times stated that Philadelphia under Rendell "has made one of the most stunning turnarounds in recent urban history."
-Nicknamed "America's Mayor" by Al Gore, Rendell served as Chairman of the Democratic National Committee during the 2000 presidential election.
+Nicknamed "America's Mayor" by Al Gore, Rendell served as chairman of the Democratic National Committee during the 2000 presidential election.

-In 2002, Rendell was elected Governor of Pennsylvania.
-He was a member of the Democratic Governors Association Executive Committee and served as the Chairman of the National Governors Association.
+In 2002, Rendell was elected governor of Pennsylvania.
+He was a member of the Democratic Governors Association Executive Committee and served as the chairman of the National Governors Association.
 He was reelected in a landslide in 2006.
-He left office in 2011 due to term limits, and released a book, A Nation of Wusses: How America's Leaders Lost the Guts to Make Us Great the following year.
+He left office in 2011 due to term limits, and released a book, A Nation of Wusses: How America's Leaders Lost the Guts to Make Us Great, the following year.
 A Philadelphia Eagles fan, Rendell is also a football analyst on NBC Sports Philadelphia's Eagles Postgame Live, hosted by Michael Barkann.

 Early life

 Ed Rendell was born on January 5, 1944, in New York City, the son of Emma (née Sloat) and Jesse T. Rendell.
 His parents were Jewish, and all four of his grandparents were immigrants from Russia.
-He attended Riverdale Country School before the University of Pennsylvania, where he joined the Pi Lambda Phi fraternity in 1962 and earned a BA degree in 1965.
-In 1968, he earned a JD at Villanova University School of Law.
+He attended Riverdale Country School before the University of Pennsylvania, where he joined the Pi Lambda Phi fraternity in 1962 and earned a B.A. degree in 1965.
+In 1968, he earned a J.D. at Villanova University School of Law.
 He served as a 2nd Lieutenant in the U.S. Army Reserve from 1968 to 1974.